 Annette Engel works to understand the nature and extent of microbial activities in geochemical reactions that involve aqueous solutions and geological materials through time.

-Jeff Moersch is an associate professor of earth and planetary sciences whose research focuses on planetary geology and creating new technology for remote sensing.
+Jeff Moersch is a professor of planetary science whose research focuses on planetary geology and creating new technology for remote sensing.